Rhode Island Domestic Violence Attorney

-At Assalone & Associates, LLC, we defend clients throughout Rhode Island against false domestic violence claims, and we help secure legal protections for those who have legitimate claims.
-One of the most important things we do as a firm is to support the party who needs the defense, not the perpetrators of these crimes or those who want to make false claims of domestic violence.
+At Assalone Lombardi, LLC, we defend clients throughout Rhode Island against false domestic violence claims, and we help secure legal protections for those who have legitimate claims.
+One of the most important things we do as a Rhode Island domestic defense firm is to support the party who needs the defense, not the perpetrators of these crimes or those who want to make false claims of domestic violence.

 Women most often bring false claims of domestic violence, usually in the context of a divorce or eroding relationship that will likely end up in a divorce.
+The consequences are high, so it is critical to fight domestic violence charges aggressively.
 The idea is usually to gain an upper hand in the divorce and custody proceedings.

 False charges of domestic violence, when not defended against successfully, could result in: